LeonardRanaldi/italian-instruct-eval/README.md

- ##  🇮🇹 :camel:  📚 Italian instruct-eval: Teasing Instruction-Tuned Large Language Models adapted to Italian
+ ##  🇮🇹 :camel:  📚 Italian instruct-eval: Teasing Instruction-tuned Large Language Models adapted to Italian

 This repository contains datasets to evaluate instruction-tuned models such as Alpaca and Baize adapted to Italian (i.e., Camoscio, Stambecco, and Fauno).